Oodysseass/knn/README.md

 # KNN Algorithm with MPI
-<p>Implements kNN algorith both sequentially and with MPI for distributed systems.</p>
+Implements kNN algorith both sequentially and with MPI for distributed systems.

 <h2>Dependencies</h2>
 <ul>